 - Research Associate, Laboratory of Parasitic Diseases: NIAID, Bethesda, MD (1981)

 - Fellowship, Infectious Diseases: Washington University School of Medicine, St. Louis, MO (1982)

 Gary J. Weil, MD

 - Clinical Tropical Medicine and Traveler’s Health, (ASTMH)

-Dr. Weil and Dr. Ramakrishna Rao, PhD, associate professor of medicine, are recipients of the 2016 Anne Maurer-Cecchini Award, which recognizes outstanding epidemiological or clinical research on neglected tropical diseases, given at the Geneva Health Forum in April 2016.
+- 2016 Anne Maurer-Cecchini Award, which recognizes outstanding epidemiological or clinical research on neglected tropical diseases, given at the Geneva Health Forum in April 2016.

 - Inaugural recipient of the Drs.
 Gerald and Judith Medoff Professorship in Infectious diseases (2021)